Te0SX/CodeForThesis/README.md

 ### Abstract

-Diploma Thesis includes a data analysis using different statistical methods constructed using R and Python.
+Diploma Thesis for my Environmental Engineering Diploma + MEng includes a data analysis using different statistical methods constructed using R and Python.
 JavaScript was used to construct a proof of concepts projecting how Aquaculture will be able to sell their data in Data Marketplace platforms in the future (using IOTA Data Marketplace).
+IOTA is a distributed ledger technology, a third generation blockchain, with feeless transactions.

 ### Images